WalletScrutiny/WalletScrutinyCom/_android/com.gene.wallet.md

 ---

 Note: The app is very old.
-It won't even run on BS5 Pie (64-bit)
+It won't even run on BlueStacks 5 with an Android Pie (64-bit Android 9) instance.

 ## App Description from Google Play